guidance-guarantee-programme/pension_guidance/content/already_bought_annuity.md

 ## The new annuity rules

-Under the new rules you won’t be able to sell your existing annuity back to your provider.

 The Government is currently deciding on how the new rules could work and will give more details nearer the time.
 To find out more you can read the full [annuity announcement](https://www.gov.uk/government/news/pension-freedoms-to-be-extended-to-people-with-annuities).

 If you’re thinking of selling your annuity to pay off debts you should get advice first.